KangaRoo1372/webliero/converter/readme.md

 - select your converted LWP file on the file list and press "Enter"
 - press "Y" key to select "yes" option on the pop-up window

-Alternatively, if you marked the "Make LieroM8 plugin" option in the checkbox, you can use another tool to implement the converted file in Liero.exe, i.e. LieroM8 (which you can download from [Liero Hell Hole](https://liero.nl/download/286/lm8v192.zip) too), that is:
+Alternatively, if you marked the "Make LieroM8 plugin" option in the checkbox, you can use another tool to implement the converted file in Liero.exe, i.e. [LieroM8](https://liero.nl/download/286/lm8v192.zip), that is:

 - make a back-up copy of your Liero.exe file (the converted file replaces all objects, even special objects)
 - put the converted file into your Liero folder